carabina/Swiftest/README.md

 A spike of Swiftest using [Swish](https://github.com/bppr/Swish)

-`swish run` to run the single test.
+`swish run` to run the single test file.

 Coming tomorrow, an example app and probably a bunch of refactors to Swish.